spadma3/duck/hardware/ws2812driver/README.md

 - Just uncomment the `swirly();` at line 124 of main.c
 - Set the `#define N_LEDS 5` in neopixel_i2c/i2c/i2c_slave_defs.h file.

 After installing the avr-gcc tools, just type `make` and it will compile and upload the program.
-Also if it is the first time programming the ATTINY chip, you have to type `make fuses` to configure the fuses.
+Also if it is the first time programming the ATTINY85 chip, you have to type `make fuses` to configure the fuses.
 Also, the usbasp programmer has a jumper for slow sck.
 Depending on your programmer, if the make command fails you might need to short this jumper on the programmer.

 # Testing the hardware